Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: Summary and discussion

 \subsubsection{Acknowledgments}

 R.M. acknowledges support from the DAE-BRNS YSRP grant No. 57/20/02/2024 and SERB/ANRF Grant SPG/2022/001238.
 R.M. also thanks the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) for support under Grant No. 396021762 (TRR 257) through a Mercator Fellowship during the visit to Universit\"at Siegen.
+K.R. acknowledges financial support from the University Grants Commission (UGC), Government of India, under the Junior Research Fellowship (JRF) scheme (NTA Ref.
+No. 231610069466).